Take Action

 Scope of Work/Overview:

-Makes recommendations to the Board regarding all matters pertaining to the allocation of funds to agencies and programs receiving United Way support.
+Make recommendations to the Board on allocating funds to agencies and programs receiving United Way support.
 A majority of the membership of the committee shall be from the community at large, not board members.

 Responsibilities:

-Responsible for creating and implementing processes to identify community needs. (e.g., expert panels, partner panels, community surveys, etc.)
+Help create and implement processes to identify community needs. (e.g., expert panels, partner panels, community surveys, etc.)

 Crafting a funding focus statement for approval by the board of directors.